 In additions are half a dozen videos on general topics of the course.
 We are adding more audios and videos over time.

 Course Format and Testing

 The course consists of a series of lessons divided into five sections, each with various study exercises and study questions for you to complete on your own to show you that you have understood the course material.
 Lessons vary in length and difficulty, with the more challenging lessons more common later in the course.

 There are five section final tests that you must return to us by email for course credit.

 These are longer tests consisting of around fifty questions each.

 As the course is open book, we expect you to get all test answers correct.
 If you miss more than a few we will direct you to redo the questions involved.

 Try to use your own words and not just cut and paste the course material in answering the course tests.

 You can go do the lessons and tests at your own pace.

-You will have up to four years to finish the course, after which a reinstatement fee will be required.
+You will have up to three years to finish the course, after which a reinstatement fee will be required.